 After initiating EVF, you will begin your pull.
 Pull straight back toward your feet, keeping your hand relaxed with the fingertips slightly apart.
 Try to keep your elbow above your hand for most of the pull, eventually extending your arm straight when your arm gets past your hips.

 Hips & Shoulders

-Every time you take a stroke, you will want to keep your head in place, and use your hips to rotate to the right and left.
-Your hips will initiate the movement, and your shoulders will follow.
+Every time you take a stroke, keep your head in place and use your hips to rotate to the right and left.
 Try to focus on rotating your body with your core, instead of leading with shoulder twists.
+The hips will initiate the movement, and your shoulders will follow.
 Pairing these two parts of your body will keep your body in a perfect, streamlined position along the surface of the water.

 Head Position & Rotation

-The most important part of breathing in your freestyle stroke is to keep a neutral head position.
-You do now want to move your head forward or up, as this will ruin your body position and waste more energy than you need to.
+The most important part of breathing in freestyle is to keep a neutral head position.
+You do not want to move your head forward or up, as this will ruin your body position and waste energy.

-When breathing, you should take a stroke with one arm, and as you reach forward, you’ll notice your full upper body rotating to the side.
-Your head and neck should follow the same momentum, and move at the same time as your chest opening up.
-Your head and neck will move together to your side, you will keep one eye underwater, and open your mouth to breathe.
-The water line should be in the middle of your face as you turn.
+When breathing, take a stroke with one arm, and as you reach forward, you’ll notice your upper body rotating to the side.
+Your head and neck should follow the same momentum, and begin to rotate as your chest opens up.

 Related: The 5 Most Common Freestyle Mistakes

 Keep one eye underwater and open your mouth to breathe.
 The water line should be in the middle of your face.
 It might feel like you’re going to swallow water, but your forward momentum creates a small air pocket that’s just large enough for you to take a quick breath!